ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 Connect to POSTMAN in one of three ways as described below.
 For the learning labs at a Cisco Live event, use the Chrome browser on the desktop.
 Other options are to use an RDP connection to a windows workstation, or your own Postman or REST API client.

 In the Cisco Live learning labs, you connect to the demo via AnyConnect and point your local Chrome Browser window directly to the OSC GUI.
-You can then, in the Chrome browser click the Postman tab, as shown in the figure below.
+You can then, in the Chrome browser, click the Postman tab, as shown in the figure below.

 Under other circumstances, if you are familiar with POSTMAN already, you can use your own, local POSTMAN application by importing the following collections:

 * [OSC-25-Tokenized](https://www.getpostman.com/collections/e6f05baf5a3848bf5796)
 * [VIRL_Client](https://www.getpostman.com/collections/2bf2256ec14f5d40d314)

-Having loaded those collections, or if you are using a Cisco Live learning lab machine, then, in POSTMAN, click the Collections link, then click the OSC-25-Tokenized subheading.
+Then, in POSTMAN, click the Collections link, then click the OSC-25-Tokenized subheading.

 Then click POST Get token.
 Then, in the middle panel, click Send.
 You will see the token string in the reply as shown below.
 You need to copy that, without the quote characters.